juntao3000/CtpProxy/README.md

 # CtpProxy
-Comprehensive Transaction Platform known as CTP is a future brokerage management system developed specially for futures companies.
-It is composed of trading system, risk management system, and settlement information management system.
+Comprehensive Transaction Platform (CTP) ,a future trade and broker information management system, contains trade server, risk management server,settlement information management subsystem.The API is used to communicate with the CTP trade server.
+From the API, investor can receive quotation data from SHFE, DCE and CZCE,send trading directive to the three exchanges, receive corresponding response and trade status return.

+this repo is the .Net wrapper for CTP.
+Support x86/x64/AnyCPU.